 1 teaspoon kosher salt

-2 tablespoons (about 1/2 ounce) grated Parmesan or smalls chunk of feta cheese
+2 tablespoons (.5oz/15g) grated Parmesan or smalls chunk of feta cheese

 Additional salt and pepper to taste

-If using frozen spinach, defrost in the microwave.
-If it's really watery, press through a colander to remove the excess liquid.
+For frozen spinach, defrost the spinach in the microwave.
+If it's watery, press the spinach through a colander (or in batches through your hands) to remove the excess liquid.

 ALANNA's TIPS & KITCHEN NOTES